Man and woman speaking to medical professional

 Cancer screening

-Screening is for people who don’t have any symptoms.
-It can save lives by finding cancers at an early stage.
+Screening is for people without symptoms.
+It can save lives by finding cancer at an early stage – it can also prevent cancer.

 Even if you’ve been screened recently and no matter what age you are, it’s important to tell your doctor if you notice anything that’s not normal for you.